 The same mechanism runs through relationship and identity-formation too.
 Leaving and cleaving — the move from an old, familiar state of consciousness into a new one fully assumed — is how the woman, built from the man's own side, functions in the narrative: not a separate being added on, but the new state the man comes to be united with as "one flesh."
 And where the court's instruction is resisted rather than occupied, the Cain and Abel narrative shows what sin actually is within this framework — a misdirected offering, the wrong I AM brought before the court.

 From here the site works through the Bible passage by passage, showing the same court, the same vocabulary, and the same mechanism running in each one.
-A good place to start:
+Start with the framework for the full mechanism, or the Article Index to jump straight into a passage:

 Genesis is not backstory.
-It is the engine.
+It is the engine, running inside the one reading it.
 Every article on this site is the same engine, running in a different passage.